raymonepping/homebrew-radar-love-cli/README.md

 > “And as the day was dawning.
 My plane flew away.
 With all the things caught in my mind..” — *Oasis*

 © 2025 Raymon Epping
-🧠 Powered by radar_love.sh — Born in Part I, battle-tested in Part II, packaged in Part III.
+🧠 Powered by radar_love.sh — Born in Part I, battle-tested in Part II, packaged in Part III (TBD).